ammarhakim/gkeyll1/docs/manual/index.rst

 Lucee: Light-weight Universal Computational Engine
 ==================================================

-Lucee is a framework written in C++ to build parallel computational physics software.
-It is primarily developed to solve plasma physics problems.
-However, it is general enough that solvers for other physics systems can be easily added.
+Lucee is a collection of efficient and parallel computational plasma physics solvers written in C++.

 **Programming Manual**: